CarolineDelva/Matplotlib-Homework/README.md

 ## Project Description

-The purpose of this project is to analyze a ridesharing company's complete recordset of rides.
+The purpose of this project is to analyze a ridesharing company's recordset of rides.
 The datasets contain information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

 The final report includes each of the following: